-A wrist corsage is only as old-fashioned as its design.
-To give yours a modern look, choose a flower that is "big and elegant," like a gardenia or a flat garden rose, and opting for a ribbon base over an elastic band.
+On the day of your nuptials, making sure the entire wedding party is outfitted in their big-day ensembles and accessories is a must.
+And when it comes to the mother of the bride, this typically includes a custom corsage.
+However, the accessory is only as old-fashioned as its design.
+To give your DIY wrist corsage an updated look, choose a flower that is big and elegant, like a gardenia or a flat garden rose, and opt for a ribbon base over an elastic band.

 18-gauge floral stem wire

 A hearty rose, orchid, or gardenia

 How to do it